 Every sixth employee fears for their job in the course of digitization according to a survey of 1,400 employees in Germany by the consulting firm EY.
 70 percent expect changes in their area of responsibility; just under a third even expect significant changes.
 In fighting these fears, it is important to emphasize that the opposite is true: Jobs are actually in danger without digitization.
 That's because companies that jump on the train too late or do so inconsistently will have no chance in rapidly changing markets.

 Employee motivation: Focus on people

-Digitisation: Everyone has to be involved
+Digitization: Everyone has to be involved

 The solution: Understand the concerns and motivations of your employees by actively involving them in the process.
 This may include training formats, such as external support workshops, which provide hands-on guidance about which specific tools can be used.
 This can give rise to a common digital strategy, a common vision about what the innovations look like and what they can do.
 For example, IDG, the world’s largest provider of IT media, was one of the first publishers in Germany to move away from print to digital publications and services in very specific transformations dictated by the market.
-They did this through company-wide workshops with digitisation experts.
-Every employee was asked to visualise their current role and job within the workflow.
-Huge diagrams were created, which formed the starting point for discussions, suggestions and improvements.
+They did this through company-wide workshops with digitization experts.
+Every employee was asked to visualize their current role and job within the workflow.
+Huge diagrams were created, which formed the starting point for discussions, suggestions, and improvements.
 These diagrams were then transformed by the individual departments into needs-based goals and concrete measures for each work unit.
-The results was motivated, active employees in a functioning company that could compete worldwide in the extremely volatile market for IT media.
+The results were motivated, active employees in a functioning company that could compete worldwide in the extremely volatile market for IT media.

-Digitisation: Seize the opportunity
+Digitization: Seize the opportunity